 It will take several drafts before you get one that sticks.
-Keep in mind you can change your book blurb easily for an ebook, not as easy for a paperback.
-So if your book isn’t selling it might be one of the reasons why.
+Keep in mind you can change your book blurb easily for an ebook, although it’s not as easy for a paperback.
+So if your book isn’t selling a bad blurb might be one of the reasons why.
 Change it up.
 Maybe try out a few different ones when you’re running ads and track which works best.

 I’d love to hear your feedback so please share in the comments about your experiences or any questions you may have.